QUEER IN A TIME OF

 Throughout the 2011 Egyptian Revolution, filmmaker Tamara Shogaolu and Egyptian journalist Nada El-Kouny collected more than 60 oral histories from women, LGBTQ individuals, as well as ethnic and religious minorities.
 The hope for a new era of human rights stood out among queer voices.
 While homosexuality is not illegal in Egypt, a post-Revolution backlash has forced many in the LGBTQ community from their homes.
 They risk discrimination, uncertainty, and even violence in the asylum process, hoping to live and love freely in foreign lands.
 These stories, with follow-up interviews conducted in Germany, the Netherlands, and Norway, form the basis of Shogaolu’s award-winning nonfiction transmedia series, Queer in a Time of Forced Migration.

 Leveraging the intimate audio accounts, the series combines visceral animation with the latest new-media storytelling techniques.
 The film Half a Life premiered at the Museum of Modern Art in 2017 and has screened at more than 40 festivals worldwide.
-Another Dream, a virtual reality experience, screens at the Tribeca Film Festival this year.
+Another Dream, a virtual reality experience, screened at the Tribeca Film Festival in 2019.
+The web-based interactive experience, They Call Me Asylum Seeker, premiered in 2020 at London’s Open City Doc Fest.
 The series has partnered with institutions such as the Sundance New Frontier Lab, the Stimuleringsfonds/Dutch Creative Industries, Harvard Law School, and Yale University.